ponderworthy/MultiJACK/README.md

 ### Standard [Cadence/KXStudio](http://kxstudio.linuxaudio.org/Applications:Cadence) JACK setup, for the hard server

-A whole lot of problems with JACK setup, control, and cooperation with other components, have been [solved by the JACK nd KXStudio people](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_PulseOnJack), in the newer versions of Cadence and associated tools.
+A whole lot of problems with JACK setup, control, and cooperation with other components, have been [solved by the JACK and KXStudio people](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_PulseOnJack), in the newer versions of Cadence and associated tools.
 We therefore start here.
-It is theoretically possible to use more than one hard server per motherboard, but to do so would probably require containerization, to give each hard server its own effectively independent NIC and IP.
-Unless of course we start looking at multiple motherboards, in which case all we need to do is vary IPs.

 ### Script HARD-IP